-Projects expecting to receive assistance from the FFY 2019 Capitalization Grant Funds are on the Funding List Detailed Description (Attachment 3).
+Projects expecting to receive assistance from the FFY 2020 Capitalization Grant Funds are on the Funding List Detailed Description (Attachment 3).
 Projects that rank lower on the PPL may still receive funding should one or more of the higher ranked projects be bypassed using the bypass procedure described below.
 Projects on the most recent PPL are also eligible to receive funding from previously awarded capitalization grants or repayments.

 All projects on the PPL will be designated as equivalency projects unless specifically stated on the PPL as not being an equivalency project.
+Non-equivalence projects will only be done on an as needed basis.